GIGN: Known operations

 GIGN was selected by the International Civil Aviation Organisation (ICAO) to organise hostage-rescue exercises aboard planes for the special forces of the other member states.

+Coordination with RAID

+Coordination between GIGN and RAID, the National Police's tactical unit, is handled by a joint organization called Ucofi (Unité de coordination des forces d’intervention).

+A "leader/follower" protocol has been established for use when both units need to be engaged jointly, leadership belonging to the unit operating in its primary areas of responsibility.

 Selection and training

 Candidates undertake a one-week pre-selection screening followed by, for those accepted, a fourteen-month training program.
 Mental ability and self-control are important, in addition to physical strength.

 Similar to most special forces, the training is stressful with a high rate of failure, especially in the initial phase; only 7–8% of the volunteers complete the training process.
 AGIGN candidates undertake a one-week pre-selection screening followed by an eight-week training program.